auphofBSF/community-digikey-api-codegen-python-clients/README.md

     TODO:barcode
     TODO:Ordering

-As they are all specified individually they are seperated into seperate projects, this project, the builder,  creates all the api projects.
+As they are all specified individually they are generated into individual projects and thus individual python module names.
+This project, the builder,  generates  all the api projects.

-The Digikey API specification in Swagger.json format is the basis of the generated python clients for each api The generation is done by using the Swagger Codegen, a java application.
+The Digikey API specification in Swagger.json format is the basis of the generated python clients for each api The generation for each API is done by using the Swagger Codegen, a java application.

-This script then performs a fresh build of the
+When this package is installed its only purpose is to perform the fresh CodeGens of each api and then install them.
+At present they are installed in an editable manner

-The platform prerequisites are java and python the package are gitpython
+The platform prerequisites are java and for python the package requirement is gitpython

 - API version: v3
 - Package version: 0.1.0